 The doctoral (third-cycle) studies lead to a Degree of Doctor.
-Within the Robotics and Artificial Intelligence subject, a student admitted to doctoral studies has the right to be awarded a licentiate degree after having completed at least 120 credits of the programme leading to a Degree of Doctor.
+In Applied Geochemistry, a student admitted to doctoral studies has the right to be awarded a licentiate degree after having completed at least 120 credits of the programme leading to a Degree of Doctor.